 The forklift experts at LiftOne have put together a basic set of guidelines to follow when inspecting used forklifts for sale.
-Below you’ll find sound advice for buying used forklifts in Charlotte, NC—or anywhere else for that matter.
+Below you’ll find sound advice for buying used forklifts and a LiftOne location near you.
 Our aim is to help you purchase a quality forklift that will last, and prevent you from incurring unnecessary costs on forklift maintenance or replacement in the future.

 Step One: Research